gustavorferreira/gustavorferreira/README.md

 ## 🤙 Good morning, good afternoon and good night.
 Welcome to my profile! ✌️

-🇧🇷 Hello my name is Gustavo Ferreira, I am a full stack developer and I am able to take on new challenges and I am still organized, proactive and innovative.
+Hello my name is Gustavo Ferreira, I am a full stack developer and I am able to take on new challenges 🕵 and I am still organized, proactive and innovative.

 ## 👀 Some more details below:

-- 📌studies From Valparaíso de Goiás, Goiás, Brazil
+- 📌 From Valparaíso de Goiás, Goiás, Brazil 🇧🇷
-- 👨‍🎓 Masters Degree in Cyber Security - UDF 2020/2022
+- 🎓 Masters Degree in Cyber Security - UDF 2020/2022
-- 👨‍🎓 Technologist in Systems Analysis and Development – UDF 2017/2019
+- 🎓 Technologist in Systems Analysis and Development – UDF 2017/2019
 - 🎮 I love FPS and strategy PC games

 ## 💪 Currently working as 💼:

-* Full Stack Developer at SEEDF
+* 🤖 Full Stack Developer at SEEDF

 ## ☕ My skills and knowledge: